-The Board of Directors has concluded that by reason of his extensive graduate education, his many years of business and institutional management experience and his experience as Chief Executive Officer of two different software companies and by reason of his experience as a director of both Entegris Minnesota and the Company, Mr. Olson should serve as a director of the Company.
+The Board of Directors has concluded that, by reason of his extensive and varied business and management experience and his experience as Chief Executive Officer of three diverse businesses, and by reason of his experience as a director of both Entegris Minnesota and the Company, Mr. Sullivan should serve as a director of the Company.